pierreHmbt/CP_ranking/README.md

 Code of the method Transductive Conformal Prediction for Ranking (TCPR) used in :

-[Transductive Conformal Prediction for Ranking (TCPR) - preprint.](????) by Gilles Blanchard, Jean-Baptise Fermanian, and Pierre Humbert.
+[Transductive Conformal Prediction for Ranking (TCPR) - preprint.](????) by Jean-Baptise Fermanian, Pierre Humbert, and Gilles Blanchard.

 ## Container